Mon, Feb 24 2020

 Hangar Centre de Producció i Recerca d'Arts Visuals, Barcelona

 The members of HANGAR’s Board represent a range of professionals from the fields of contemporary visual arts and research and serve for periods of 4 years.
-The board meets twice a year in ordinary sessions and in extraordinary circumstances whenever necessary.
-An Executive Committee meets on a monthly basis.
+The board usually meets twice a year in ordinary sessions and in extraordinary circumstances whenever necessary.
+A smaller team of Board Members, the Executive Committee, meets monthly.
 The members of the Board do not receive any remuneration for the performance of their duties.

-Besides the responsibility of overseeing the governance of the institution, during these past four years, the (initially 17 and in the last year 9) members have been responsible for the renewing two terms of the Programme Committee and in 2017 resolving the open call for a director position, selecting Lluís Nacenta as the new head of the institution (2018–22).
+Besides the responsibility of overseeing the governance of the institution, during these past four years, the (initially 17 and in the last year 9) members have been responsible for renewing two terms of the Programme Committee and in 2017 resolving the open call for a director position, selecting Lluís Nacenta as the new director of the institution for the 2018–2022 period.

-In early 2019, the board decided to exceptionally extended its mandate another year and met on a monthly basis in order to define the election process for the new board starting February 2020.
-An initial pool of twenty-eight candidates (artists and art professionals) was put forward for consideration to the Plataforma Assambleària d'Artistes de Catalunya (PAAC) and in their December 2019 assembly, the members voted for nine candidates following criteria of parity and a majority of artists.
+In early 2019, the board decided to exceptionally extend its mandate another year and met every month to debate and define the election process for the new board starting February 2020.
+An initial pool of twenty-eight candidates (artists and art professionals) was put forward for consideration to the Plataforma Assambleària d'Artistes de Catalunya (PAAC).
+In the December 2019 assembly, PAAC members voted for nine candidates following the criteria of parity and a majority of artists.

 → RELATED CONTENT